 The best weather runs from November through April.
 The rainy season is usually from May to July, although there is still plenty of sunshine.
 It gets drier in the months of August and September and then there are the autumn rains in October and November.
 December is probably the best time for diving and snorkelling because the sea tends to be at its calmest.

-All you really need is light clothing by day, and then a sweater or jacket in case they are needed in the evenings.
+All you really need is light clothing by day, and then maybe a sweater or jacket in case they are needed in the evenings.
 Trainers are suitable for light touring, but if you are planning to go on long walks or trekking then you should bring appropriate hiking boots.
 Do remember when visitng places of worship, whether as a tourist or a member of the congregation, you will be expected dress respectfully and to cover your legs, shoulders and upper arms.
 The beach is used by tourists, locals and fishermen alike so please be respectful.

 Unless you are from Singapore or the Maldives, you will require a visa for entry into Sri Lanka.
 You can obtain a visas either online, or from the Sri Lanka Overseas missions, or from your travel agent or operator.